xrdocs/8000/_blogs/cisco-8608-architecture.md

 The second of the combo configuration is 2x 400G QSFPDD + 8x 100G QSFP, in this configuration the QSFPDD ports are populated with 400G optics.

-When port 0 or port 1 individually changed to 400G mode, disable Port 2/3/4 or Port 5/6/7 automatically.
+Changing Port 0 or Port 1 individually to 400G mode automatically disables Port 2/3/4 or Port 5/6/7.

 The ports that are available in the 2x 400G QSFPDD + 8x 100G QSFP Combo mode are Ports 0/1/8~15 as shown in the figures below.
 The faceplate will have markings to reflect this.
 ![combo2.png]({{site.baseurl}}/images/combo2.png){: .full}